This is a recording from a call to a Houston radio station. May it bless your Christmas comings and goings into the new year.

 Linger a while with Me and let the still small voice speak wonders in your ear.

 Come, sit at My feet and let us commune together.
-As you give time to Me, I
+As you give time to Me, I will increase your time to accomplish those necessary chores.

 Just come, and linger a while with Me.
 Come and linger.